Great to have you here, the phone number, and we'll get to your calls, El Quico, a little Spanish lingo, 800-282-2882.

 Hello, sir.

-Uh I'm honored, Rush.
+I'm Honored Rush.

-Um, as I told Mr. Snerdley, I'm a little nervous.
+As I told Mr. Snerdley, I'm a little nervous, so I'll try and be very coherent.

-Uh we were told this president was the smartest president since ever.
+We were told this president was the smartest president since ever.

-And though we wouldn't know because they never released his school transcripts.
+And though we wouldn't know because they never released his school transcripts, so he had to know the moratorium was going to send the rigs away.

 And I'm a retired manager.

-I don't know what it is.
+And I don't know what it is.

 That's what I can't figure out.

-Is he so stupid to realize that a moratorium would destroy the Gulf oil business because the rigs would simply go somewhere else, or does he know exactly what he's doing?
+Is he so stupid to realize that a moratorium would destroy the Gulf oil business because the rigs would simply go somewhere else?

-Look at you have to side with the notion he knows exactly what he's doing.
+Look, you have to side with the notion he knows exactly what he's doing.

-He says we can't rely on oil, we've got to go green.
+He says we can't rely on oil.

-You've got a genuine ready-made crisis in this oil spill for a bunch of leftists who hate oil, who hate oil companies, who think oil is destroying the environment and the planet and everything else.
+You've got a genuine, ready-made crisis in this oil spill for a bunch of leftists who hate oil, who hate oil companies, who think oil is destroying the environment and the planet and everything else.

 Here's a chance to shut it down, to blame them.